Registering a Birth

 Any birth which occurs in Scotland must be registered within twenty one days by the Registrar of Births, Deaths and Marriages.
 From January 2007 the law allows a birth to be registered in any registration district in Scotland.
 You can obtain the address of the local registrar from this website, the hospital or the doctor.

-What documents should I take to the registrar?
+What documents do I need to provide to the Registrar?

-• The marriage certificate of the child's parents.
+• The marriage or civil partnership certificate of the child's parents (if applicable).

 Do not worry if any of these documents are not available as the registrar can still proceed to register the birth.